JDLeach/store-backend/README.md

 # Storefront Backend Project

+## Config/Setup Instructions

+See .env.sample for the needed environment variables To start the PostgresSQL database use docker-compose up Once the database is running you will need to:
+    connect to the docker db: docker exec -ti store-backend-postgres-1 psql -U postgres
+    create the store database:
+        create database store;
+    create and grant all privileges to the user you assign in the .env file

+Use db-migrate up
+Use npm start to start the app
+Use npm run test to run the jasmine tests

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.